tashiketh/Project-Build-an-ML-Pipeline-Starter/README.md

 ### Python Requirement

 This project requires **Python 3.10**.
 Please ensure that you have Python 3.10 installed and set as the default version in your environment to avoid any runtime issues.
+- Note: As per update, Python 3.13 is used.

 ### Fork the Starter kit
 Go to [https://github.com/udacity/Project-Build-an-ML-Pipeline-Starter](https://github.com/udacity/Project-Build-an-ML-Pipeline-Starter)